Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Conclusions

-Zhou is supported by a start-up grant, the Innovation Hub Research Funding and the Nie Center for Intelligent Asset Management at Columbia University.
-His work is also part of a Columbia-CityU/HK collaborative project that is supported by the InnoHK Initiative, The Government of the HKSAR, and the AIFT Lab.
-Jia is supported by the Start-up Fund and the Faculty Direct Fund 4055220 at The Chinese University of Hong Kong.
+{\bf Acknowledgement.} Huang and Zhou are supported by the Nie Center for Intelligent Asset Management at Columbia University.
+Their work is also part of a Columbia-CityU/HK collaborative project that is supported by the InnoHK Initiative, The Government of the HKSAR, and the AIFT Lab.
+Yanwei Jia is supported by the Start-up Fund and the Faculty Direct Fund 4055220 at The Chinese University of Hong Kong, and Hong Kong Research Grants Council (RGC) - Early Career Scheme (ECS) 2191379.
+We are especially indebted to the two anonymous referees for their constructive and detailed comments that have led to an improved version of the paper.
+In particular, one of the referees suggested the improved model-based algorithm in Appendix \ref{subsection_modified_algo_app}.